communitybridge/docs/Login/Login_Signup.md

 2. Click 'Login with GitHub' option at the bottom.
 3. Follow the prompts to enter your email or phone number, your password, and the verification code.

-   The CommunityBridge Dashboard appears.
+   The Linux Foundations' Dashboard appears.
 Your user account appears in the top-right corner and above the Navigation pane:

 ![Sign In Role](imgs/lfx-sign-in-role-identification.png)